 Tooth enamel is the strongest material in the human body – it’s even stronger than bone!
 However, your teeth are exposed to a lot of wear and tear over the years, from daily biting and chewing to sudden injuries to decay.
 If your tooth becomes seriously damaged or decayed, it becomes vulnerable to painful infections and other dental emergencies.
 Left untreated, the tooth might even have to be extracted!
-That’s why, at Beacon Dentistry, our dentists can protect and strengthen your smile with dental crowns in Weatherford, TX.
+That’s why, at Beacon Dentistry of Weatherford, our dentists can protect and strengthen your smile with dental crowns in Weatherford, TX.
 To learn more about this method of seamless repair for damaged teeth, call our friendly dental team today!

-Why Choose Beacon Dentistry for Dental Crowns?
+Why Choose Beacon Dentistry of Weatherford for Dental Crowns?

 - Fun, Lively Dentists & Team Members

 A dental crown is a tooth-shaped restoration that is tailored to fit over the biting surface of your tooth, or the part that sticks out from the gums.
 Traditionally, crowns have been made from various metals, such as gold and silver.
 As durable as these materials are, they stood out like a sore thumb in your smile.
 For that reason, we typically recommend metal-free, tooth-colored materials like porcelain, which can be customized to blend in with the rest of your pearly whites.

 You might be surprised to learn how versatile dental crowns are.
 We may suggest a crown for a tooth that:

 - Is broken and needs to be held together.

 - Is badly decayed to the point that it cannot support a filling.

 - Has been replaced with a single dental implant.

 - Has been replaced with a dental bridge.